 Buying Guide: Selecting the Right Mattress Size

 One of the most common mistakes made when buying a new bed is selecting one that's too small.
-When it comes to mattress sizes, bigger is always better (as long as it can fit in your room!).
-At Mattress Firm, bigger is also in your budget, making the bed of your dreams a reality.
+When it comes to mattress sizes, bigger is often better (as long as it can fit in your room!).
+At Mattress Firm, bigger is also in your budget, making the bed of your dreams (and the mattress size of your choice) a reality.

-If you still aren't convinced that bigger is better, the Daily Dozers are here to help you learn about the different mattress sizes, so you can make the best decision for you.
+If you still aren't convinced that bigger is better, the Daily Dozers are here to help you learn about the different mattress sizes with this easy mattress size guide so you can make the best decision for you.

 To ensure you don't waste your precious beauty rest, here's a breakdown of your mattress size options and various mattress size measurements.

 Who needs a twin mattress?
-Usually, it's for either small people (think kids) or for small spaces (think college dorms or New York City apartments).
+Usually, it's for either shorter people, like kids, or for small spaces (think college dorms or New York City apartments).
 Twin mattress dimensions clock in at 38 inches wide by 75 inches long, making it the smallest mattress size available that isn't intended to be in a crib.
 Although twin-sized beds can make a great “first" bed for children transitioning out of cribs, many parents are choosing to transition straight to a queen-size mattress to give their child more room to grow — and offer an easy place for mom and dad to lay for bedtime stories!

 Are you thinking about a full mattress?
 These are also 75 inches long — the same length as a twin — but a full-sized mattress is 52 inches wide, an extra 15 inches compared to a twin.
 This size mattress typically doesn't work well for most couples since it leaves only 27 inches of personal space per sleeper — that's less sleep space than a crib!
 But, if you're debating a twin vs. full mattress for yourself, this mattress size option provides much more room for an individual than a twin mattress.